yusei36/FluentPassFinder/README.md

 # FluentPassFinder
-KeePass Plugin to quickly search for entries and autotype or copy passwords or other fields.
+KeePass Plugin with a fluent design search window to quickly find entries and autotype or copy passwords or other fields.
+Shortcut can be used to open the small search window from everywhere.

 ## How to use